-It was highlight by a Workgroup member that whilst carrying out a review of FRT compliance, as requested by the letter of the 7 May 2021, that a number of other issues were found with the existing legal text within the Grid Code relating to FRT.
-These issues suggested that there might be technical compliance issues due to the current drafting of the Grid Code and other issues dealing with the understanding of the current legal text.
-In an attempt to encourage discussion and a way forward with these issues a strawman of potentially improved legal text was put forward by a Workgroup member and is attached in appendix 8.
-Whilst this area is still under discussion and the Proposer is currently think about adopting this into their original proposal and hence views are sought from industry about the merits or potentially issues of this strawman.
-The following sections detail the thinking behind this strawman proposal.
+It was highlighted by a Workgroup member that whilst carrying out a review of FRT compliance, as requested by the letter of the 7 May 2021, that a number of other issues were found with the existing legal text within the Grid Code relating to FRT.
+These issues suggested that there might be technical compliance issues due to the current drafting of the Grid Code.
+To encourage discussion and a way forward with these issues a strawman of potentially improved legal text was put forward by a Workgroup member and is attached in appendix 8.
+The Workgroup considered these aspects further after the Workgroup consultation and three alternatives have been developed that address these concerns.